Taking Courses Over the Summer

 Changing Your Major, Minor, or Certificate

-To change, add, or remove a Dietrich School of Arts and Sciences major, minor, or certificate, submit an Academic Plan Change form (PDF) to Student Records in 140 Thackeray Hall in person or by email.
+To change, add, or remove a Dietrich School of Arts and Sciences major, minor, or certificate, submit an Academic Plan Change form (PDF) to Student Records.
 Students may not overlap a course to fulfill requirements for both a major and a minor, and they may not overlap a course to fulfill requirements for multiple minors.

 If you are adding or removing a major or minor in a school other than the Dietrich School, you will need to contact that school for their procedures.